 - By recording a story and listening to it, you can improve your pitch, range and voice volume.

-- Use gestures sparingly, as these distract attention from the story and bring focus onto the story teller instead.
+- Use gestures sparingly, as these distract attention from the story and divert the focus onto the storyteller.
 Facial gestures are enough.

 - A dramatic repetition of the story increases the enjoyment of the story and enriches the vocabulary of younger children.

-- Your child may become occasionally distracted.
-Then you may ask the child a rhetorical question: “And, what do you think happened next?”
+- At times, a child may get distracted.
+Then, you may ask the child a rhetorical question: “And, what do you think happened next?”

-Children are imaginative and they can build stories out of home events or classroom activities that are of interest to them.
-Activity expeditions, gardening, special days, festivals can also give rise to stories.
-Children enjoy telling stories that are real or imaginary, stories they have read or listened to or something that they have made up on their own.
+Children are imaginative and can come up with their own stories based on events, activities, expeditions, gardening, special days, festivals and so on.
+They enjoy telling stories that are real or imaginary, stories they have read or listened to, or something they have made up on their own.
 It is their way of sharing a moment with their friends or audience.
-As a parent, listen with interest and encourage the child to:

 What you and your child can do together